 Exams & Testing

-Both the American College of Gynecology and Obstetrics and the American Cancer Society recommend an annual gynecological exam for women.
-This examination assures more than reproductive health.
+Both the American College of Gynecology and Obstetrics and the American Cancer Society recommend an annual well woman visit.
+This visit assures more than reproductive health.
 Heart, lungs, and breast are examined and visual inspection of the genital area screens for possible STI exposure or other infection.
 As of November 2009, the American College of Gynecology and Obstetrics issued new guidelines for cervical cancer screening.
-The recommendation is to begin including a pap smear during the annual exam at age 21, screening every two years between ages 21-29.
+The recommendation is to begin including a pap smear during the visit at age 21, screening every two years between ages 21-29.
 The pap smear provides an effective screening tool for pre-cancerous conditions of the cervix.

-If you are sexually active, it is especially important to check yourself for any signs of STIs (sexually transmissable infections).
+If you are sexually active, it is especially important to be aware of any signs of STIs (sexually transmitted infections).
 Redness, itching, sores or bumps (in the vaginal, anal, or mouth area) could indicate STI exposure and you should see a healthcare provider immediately.

 Men over 18 years of age should be checking their genitals once a month in order to catch any irregularities that could be early signs of cancer of the testicles or sexually transmissible infection or disease.
 If you feel a hardness or lump, notice swelling of the scrotum, or sores or bumps on the genitals, or have discharge or redness or pain, you should see a health care provider immediately.